WebAssembly/design/AstSemantics.md

   * float32_from_int32_bits - reinterpret the bits of a 32-bit integer as a 32-bit float
   * float64_from_int64_bits - reinterpret the bits of a 64-bit integer as a 64-bit float

-Wrapping and extension of integer values always succeeds.
+Wrapping and extension of integer values always succeed.
-Promotion and demotion of floating point values always succeeds.
+Promotion and demotion of floating point values always succeed.
 Demotion of floating point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.
 If the operand of promotion or demotion is NaN, the sign bit and significand